+The very best personal injury lawyer would be up to date with the existing California laws such as the AB 2115 and the intricacies of car accident cases.
 An experienced personal injury lawyer will also have long case history to draw from and will often sense when a claim has an elevated chance of being viewed as frivolous by a judge.
 He or she will alert you to the risks of moving forward.
 It’s unlikely that a good personal injury lawyer would waste his or her time and resources or yours on a questionable case.

 Why Lawyers Avoid Frivolous Cases

 One misconception is that lawyers have flooded the court system with frivolous cases in order to pad their profits and gain notoriety.
 In fact, for a legal professional with a good reputation, filing a frivolous lawsuit can be extremely harmful.

 If a lawsuit is deemed a “bad faith” case and thrown out by the court, a personal injury attorney endures several undesirable consequences:

 - Loss of money and time spent on a case.
 Lawyers on personal injury cases usually don’t get paid unless they win compensation for their clients.
 Their pay comes out of any compensation won for the plaintiff.
 The client doesn’t pay anything until then.
 Work put in by attorneys and their staff to prepare for a case, coverage of court fees, the hiring of expert witnesses, and other expenses all fall on the attorney.
 If a case is dismissed, all of those costs go down as losses.